cypress-io/cypress-documentation/source/guides/getting-started/writing-your-first-test.md

 Had this request come back with a non `2xx` status code such as `404` or `500`, or if there was a JavaScript error in the application's code, the test would have failed.

-{% img /img/guides/first-test-visit-30fps.gif "A real test visiting a website" %}
+{% video local /img/snippets/first-test-visit-30fps.mp4 %}

 {% note danger Only Test Apps You Control %}
 Although in this guide we are testing our example application: {% url `https://example.cypress.io` https://example.cypress.io %} - you **shouldn't** test applications you **don't control**.
 Why?